sfvicente/RestApiBestPractices/Docs/HTTPCommunication.md

 <br>

-### Always use PATCH requests for partial or incremental updates to existing resources.
+### Always use PATCH requests for partial or incremental updates to existing resources
 `PATCH` requests are used to apply partial updates to an existing resource.
 Unlike `PUT` requests, which replace the entire resource with the new data, `PATCH` requests allow clients to send only the changes or updates that need to be applied.
 This makes `PATCH` ideal for scenarios where only specific fields of a resource need to be modified without affecting the entire